 Thanks to your collective donations, Operation Round Up® is becoming a very successful way to provide funds to local community programs and projects.
 Those eligible to apply for funds include groups or organizations located within the Southern Indiana Power service territory which covers Perry and Spencer counties along with some areas in Dubois and Warrick… Continue reading.

-In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the Feb.
-22 board meeting.
-All directors were present along with CEO Steve Seibert and Administrative Assistant Lisa Hinton.
-Also present was Accountant Amy Ramsey.
-The Jan.
-25 board meeting minutes were reviewed and approved.
-The membership certificates… Continue reading.
+In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the May 31 board meeting.
+1. All directors were present along with CEO Steve Seibert, Administrative Assistant Lisa Hinton and Manager of Member Services Rachael Goldsberry.
+2. The April 26 board meeting minutes were reviewed and approved….
+Continue reading.

-In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the Jan.
-25 board meeting.
+In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the April 26 board meeting.
 All directors were present along with CEO Steve Seibert and Administrative Assistant Lisa Hinton.
-Also present were Steve Smith, Hoosier Energy’s president/CEO, and Randy Haymaker, Hoosier Energy’s director of public affairs.
-The Dec….
+The March 22 board meeting minutes were reviewed and approved.
+The membership certificates and vouchers were reviewed and approved….
 Continue reading.